Completed scholarship applications include the following:

 - A statement about why you wish to attend FLBS.
 Indicate which courses or research work will be undertaken during the summer session.
 Explain how participation in courses and research at FLBS are relevant to your university curriculum or your plans for future work

-- Completed application, including $30 non-refundable application fee
+- Completed application, including $30 non-refundable application fee, plus transcripts (official or unofficial).

-- Two letters of reference from faculty members in support of your request must be mailed or emailed directly by each reference to FLBS
+- Two letters of reference from faculty members in support of your request, mailed or emailed by each reference directly to FLBS

 - If applicable, a PDF or print copy of your FAFSA SAR (see above) for